elizaaOS/lunas/SECURITY.md

 ## Reporting a Vulnerability

-We take the security of Eliza seriously.
+We take the security of Lunasseriously.
 If you believe you have found a security vulnerability, please report it to us following these steps:

 ### Private Reporting Process